Phu Quoc Visa & Entry

 Day trip from Phu Quoc to HCMC

 If you fly from Phu Quoc to HCMC during your trip (for example, to complete a treatment stage), you are entering mainland Vietnam.
 An e-visa is required for that mainland portion.
-Upon returning to Phu Quoc, you may enter visa-free again (new 30-day period) — but re-entry is subject to immigration officer discretion.
-SmileJet's combined PQC + mainland itineraries account for this and include e-visa guidance where needed.
+Upon returning to Phu Quoc, you may enter visa-free again (new 30-day period), but re-entry is subject to immigration officer discretion.
+SmileJet's combined PQC and mainland itineraries account for this and include e-visa guidance where needed.

 SEZ rules and what they mean for your dental trip